DEFRA/rod-catch-returns-api-js/README.md

 The [infrastructure.yml](docker/infrastructure.yml) docker-compose file contains everything that the service depends on to run.

-To start the infrastructure, run the following command in the root of the rod-licensing repository:
+To start the infrastructure, run the following:

 ```shell script
 npm run docker:infrastructure